JetBrains/kotlin-web-site/pages/docs/reference/migrating-multiplatform-project-to-14.md

 ### Follow the default libraries’ layout

-The layout of Kotlinx has changed and now corresponds to the default layout, which we recommend using:
+The layout of kotlinx libraries has changed and now corresponds to the default layout, which we recommend using:
 The '“root” or “umbrella” library module now has a name without a suffix (for example,`kotlinx-coroutines-core` instead of `kotlinx-coroutines-core-native`).
 Publishing libraries with [maven-publish Gradle plugin](https://docs.gradle.org/current/userguide/publishing_maven.html) follows this layout by default.

 ### Migrate to the hierarchical project structure